siph/blog/02/building_a_tiling_window_manager.md

 # Building a Tiling Window Manager with Rust and Penrose
-During their pursuit of increased productivity, many developers strive to eliminate their usage of a mouse as much as possible.
+During their pursuit of increased productivity, many developers strive to eliminate their usage of the mouse as much as possible.
 The most effective way to eliminate a large percentage of your mouse usage is by switching from a traditional style of window manager to a tiling style window manager.